everpress-co/mailster/readme.txt

 * fixed: radio and dropdown values weren't populated on profile in some cases
 * fixed: wp_mail now supports coma separated emails if used by Mailster
+* fixed: PHP notice with autoresponders on PHP 7.1
 * improved: get referer on form signup
 * added: option for legacy POP3 method on bounce settings
 * added: 'mailster_get_signups_sql', 'mailster_queue_campaign_subscriber_data' filters